elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2020-03-26-Calgary’s Inundation Model and Its Application to Project Denver’s Flood Risks.md

 ### Overview <br>

-This exercise applied geo-spatial machine learning to learn the inundation model in Calgary and predicted flooding hazard in another geography that is the city of Denvor. <br><!--more-->
+This exercise applied geo-spatial machine learning to learn the inundation model in Calgary and predicted flooding hazard in another geography that is the city of Denver. <br><!--more-->

 ### Motivation <br>
 To adopt a scientific approach for studying and predicting natural disasters; to